Originally Published 11/15/2021

 This is what we know - Innovation happens when people are curious and creative.

-That’s exactly why recent studies have ranked creativity as one of the top skills needed in the future.
-One of the biggest questions young people ask is “what should I be when I grow up?”
+That’s precisely why recent studies have ranked creativity as one of the top skills needed in the future.
+One of the biggest questions young people ask is “What should I be when I grow up?”

 That question isn’t easy to answer.
 In fact, many jobs of the future have yet to be created.
-According to the Center for the Future of Work, within the next decade, numerous new jobs will emerge and will “become cornerstones of the future of work.”
+According to the Center for the Future of Work, numerous new jobs will emerge within the next decade and “become cornerstones of the future of work.”

 This fascinating report also states that “our greatest quality is our curiosity.”
 This is why it is vital to instill creativity and curiosity into our children and instill the need to be life-long learners!